 We have the inside scoop and will be sharing our insights in a series of posts.
 In this first one, we look at AEM 6.3 Sites and some of its top features.
-Make sure you check back each week for additional posts about how to perform the upgrade and other key parts of the platform!

 A couple of the themes for this AEM release revolve around improving usability without the need for “custom” development.
-Adobe is making life easier by adding features for authoring, developing, and administering sites, as well as furthering the push towards touch UI and mobile first ideologies.
+Adobe is making life easier by adding features for authoring, developing, and administering sites, as well as furthering the push towards touch UI and mobile-first ideologies.

 Let’s start with what Adobe is introducing as “Core Components”.
-These are a set of open-sourced components hosted on GitHub (similar to the ACS-Commons packages) that can be a great launch point for any site.
+These are a set of open-source components hosted on GitHub (similar to the AEM Commons packages) that can be a great launch point for any site.
 They follow best practices with the latest technologies including HTL, Sling Models, and mobile first implementation.
 They will also constantly be maintained and updated by Adobe as new versions roll out.
 These components will provide great business value through their configurations.
 For example, the “Text” Core Component can be configured in the template editor (or design mode) to enable/disable certain RTE plugins, without the need for a development team to write a custom component.
-Exposing these kind of configurations to the template editor remove a lot of the often repetitive customization previously put on the shoulders of developers.
+Exposing these kinds of configurations to the template editor remove a lot of the often repetitive customization previously put on the shoulders of developers.

-These components will be visible in a standard Quickstart instance because the sample We.Retail site references them, but when installing a “production-ready” instance with the “nosamplecontent” run mode they will not be visible, unless they are specifically included by the development/operations team.
+These components will be visible in a standard Quickstart instance because the sample We.Retail site references them, but when installing a “production-ready” instance with the “nosamplecontent” run mode they will not be visible unless they are specifically included by the development/operations team.
 Also, for those still using the foundation components, don’t worry (just yet)… Adobe is still providing those with the 6.3 release, but they won’t be adding any additional functionality to them.
 Their goal is to slowly phase them out in favor of these new Core Components.

 One of the biggest usability improvements for authors is the ‘Content Tree’ view.
 The Content Tree is found in the page editor UI, and it provides an outline view of all the components and their hierarchy on the page.
 It’s very easy to get lost in a page that is composed of several layers of components, especially when you are looking for a very specific one.
 The Content Tree should help authors find exactly what they are looking for quickly.